verrazzano/docs/content/en/docs/observability/monitoring/configure/prometheus.md

 </div>
 {{< /clipboard >}}

-Next, access the Rancher console and navigate to `Monitoring` > `Alerting` > `AlertmanagerConfigs` to configure receivers and routes.
+Next, access the Rancher console and navigate to **Monitoring** > **Alerting** > **AlertmanagerConfigs** to configure receivers and routes.

 When Alertmanager is enabled, Verrazzano installs an AlertmanagerConfig called `alertmanager-config` in the `verrazzano-monitoring` namespace and preconfigures the integration with the Alertmanager instance.
-Receivers and Routes configured in this AlertmanagerConfig will automatically begin receiving alerts.
-The status of alerts and configured receivers can be viewed in the Alertmanager console.
+Receivers and routes configured in this AlertmanagerConfig will begin receiving alerts automatically.
+You can view the status of alerts and configured receivers in the Alertmanager console.

 For more information about Alertmanager configurations, see the [Alertmanager Documentation](https://prometheus.io/docs/alerting/latest/configuration/).

-After you have enabled Alertmanager and configured a receiver and route, you can deploy rules to get alerted on.
+After you have enabled Alertmanager and configured a receiver and route, you can deploy rules on which to receive alerts.
 To create a `TestAlertRule`, run the following command.
 {{< clipboard >}}
 <div class="highlight">